Using isolated environments

 • To use self-installed Python packages in a batch script, you also need to load the above mentioned modules and activate the environment.
 An example of this will follow later in the course.

-• To see which Python packages you, yourself, have installed, you can use pip list --user while the environment you have installed the packages in are active.
+• To see which Python packages you have installed in an environment, you can use pip list --local while the environment you have installed the packages in is active.
 To see all packages, use pip list.

 Virtual environment - venv & virtualenv